dylandoamaral/qush/README.md

 it will add, commit then push the following message: "[project] add: my new commit"

-the commit respect the following template "[target] action: message"
+the commit respects the following template "[target] action: message"

 by default, qush will use the default preset